 You'll experience hands-on design and development from the very start, combining computer graphics and communications in such projects as self-lacing shoes or turn-signal clothing built using Arduinio, an open-source prototyping platform.

-After you declare a major at the end of your freshman year, you'll enroll in department-specific courses in biomedical engineering, computer engineering, electrical engineering, industrial and systems engineering or mechanical engineering.
+After you declare a major at the end of your first year, you'll enroll in department-specific courses in biomedical engineering, computer engineering, electrical engineering, industrial and systems engineering or mechanical engineering.

 Computer Science